EDX-IL/Portfolio_Challenge/README.md

 ## Acknowledgments

-Dane, Andrew, Johnathan and Noah (Instructors and TAs who helped me through the course)
+Dane, Andrew, Jonathan and Noah (Instructors and TAs who helped me through the course)